bkosm/beat-boi/README.md

 If you're experiencing some kind of tempo offset try to modify the value stored in **"./data/offset.bb"**.
 Open the file in notepad and experiment with the value to minimize the lag.

 _The release also contains a python script for generating random maps.
-Enter the information you're asked for concerning the song and it will generate a "data.bin" file with a random chart ready to play._
+Enter the information you're asked for concerning the song and it will generate a <b>"data.bin"</b> file with a random chart ready to play._

 **Have fun!**